hatsari/article/practical_guide_to_create_instances_on_openstack/practical_guide_to_create_instances_on_openstack_en.md

 ```
 In this code, **inventory_hostname** means **localhost**, so **localhost** try to connect to instances.
 I quoted this code from **ansible_doc wait_for**.
 ## Conclusion
 On OpenStack or AWS or AZURE or GCP and any other cloud or virtualization environment, if you want to use ansible to create instances, it would be better to use **async**, **async_status** and **wait_for**.
-With these directives, you can create instances simutaneously and you can reduce much wasting-time.
+With these directives, you can create instances simultaneously and you can reduce much wasting-time.
 Have good IAC time.